Codemos-Inc/Codemos-Modern/README.md

 When creating your Codemos Modern, you are asked to select an Adaptability mode, see [Customization Section](#customization).
 Currently, there are three options to choose from; **None**, **Gentle** and **Aggressive**.
 We are planning to add more options in the future.

 When you select an Adaptability mode other than **None**, a clever algorithm will be used to trick your eyes into thinking that the UI has transparency effects.
 This is done by using the accent color as the reference when calculating the opaque color of the UI elements.
-This way, the UI elements will adapt to your accent color and UI elements will look like they are letting the light pass through.
+This way, the UI elements will adapt to your accent color and they will look like they are letting the light pass through them.

 <br/>

 ### Adaptability modes

 - **None:** This is the default option.
 When you select this option, other UI elements such as background colors will not adapt to your accent color.
-This is the safest option.
+This is the default option.

 - **Gentle:** This is the recommended option.
 When you select this option, other UI elements such as background colors will start to adapt to your accent color.
 This option is the most balanced option.

 - **Aggressive:** This is the most extreme option.
 When you select this option, other UI elements such as background colors will adapt to your accent color as much as possible.
-This option is the most glassmorphism option.
+This option is the most glassmorphic option.

 ![adaptability-modes](./images/docs-2-1.png)